Souly1u/BuildsChecker/README.md

 Don't Lose Points by Selecting the Wrong Perks!

 ### Features
-- **Checks if selected perks are allowed or not allowed, based on general balance and individual killer balance.
+- **Checks if selected perks are allowed or not, based on general balance and individual killer balance.
 Supports survivor and killer side**
 - **Display icons for selected perks**
 - **Create and modify presets of your current builds**
 - **Get notified about latest program updates.
 Must update manually**